Posted On 10 Oct 2022

 1. Linear Automation Framework

-There is no need to write custom code, so test automation expertise is unnecessary.
+With linear automation framework you don’t have to write custom code, so test automation expertise is unnecessary.

 2. Modular Driven Framework